Beware of scams & shop safe with AboutFace

 They have retained our chat and other forms, but this is not our site.
 Make sure to look up and check the URL before proceeding.

 Shoppers may receive opportunities from the SCAM.
-Here is the first:
+These may include:

-GIFT CARDS for E-bay, Kroger and more.
+GIFT CARDS.
+These could be for E-bay, Kroger and more.
 AboutFace DOES NOT HAVE ANY GIFT CARD SHOPS.

 How you can stay safe: